-- (3) A consultant can make acceptance of the dissertation dependent on a prior revision (return for revision) if in case of significant need for change or additions, in particular if objections to the research approach, execution of research or research results are an obstacle to acceptance of the dissertation.
+(3) A consultant can make acceptance of the dissertation dependent on a prior revision (return for revision) if in case of significant need for change or additions, in particular if objections to the research approach, execution of research or research results are an obstacle to acceptance of the dissertation.
 This is to be carried out by a deadline determined by the chairperson of the doctoral committee in consultation with the consultants.
-The original version with the consultants' comments, if applicable, is to be submitted again together with the new version. - (4) If slight changes or additions are necessary for publication of the dissertation, a consultant can connect acceptance of the dissertation to requirements to make changes that are to be completed before publication (conditional acceptance).
+The original version with the consultants' comments, if applicable, is to be submitted again together with the new version.

+(4) If slight changes or additions are necessary for publication of the dissertation, a consultant can connect acceptance of the dissertation to requirements to make changes that are to be completed before publication (conditional acceptance).
 Complying with these requirements to make changes is confirmed with the certificate of revision (Sect.
 17 par.
 3).

-- (5) The assessments are on display together at the Dean's office with the dissertation for the faculty members of the Faculty of Arts and Humanities entitled to supervise doctoral dissertations for their inspection for two weeks; notification of this is posted on the notice board and on the website of the Dean's office of the Faculty of Arts and Humanities.
-The chairperson of the doctoral committee also invites faculty members entitled to supervise doctoral dissertations who are not members of the Faculty of Arts and Humanities but belong to other faculties or universities to inspect if they are involved as consultants in the specific doctoral procedure. - (6) The dissertation is accepted if all consultants declare themselves in favour of acceptance and no objection professionally substantiated by an expert opinion is raised by those authorised to inspection.
+(5) The assessments are on display together at the Dean's office with the dissertation for the faculty members of the Faculty of Arts and Humanities entitled to supervise doctoral dissertations for their inspection for two weeks; notification of this is posted on the notice board and on the website of the Dean's office of the Faculty of Arts and Humanities.
+The chairperson of the doctoral committee also invites faculty members entitled to supervise doctoral dissertations who are not members of the Faculty of Arts and Humanities but belong to other faculties or universities to inspect if they are involved as consultants in the specific doctoral procedure.

+(6) The dissertation is accepted if all examiners declare themselves in favour of acceptance and no objection professionally substantiated by an expert opinion is raised by those authorised to inspection.

 Such an objection can be raised against the acceptance of the dissertation and also against the proposed marks.
-In case of an objection, the chairperson of the doctoral committee in consultation with the consultants and the objector will charge an additional consultant with drafting another expert opinion.
+In case of an objection, the chairperson of the doctoral committee in consultation with the examiners and the objector will charge an additional examiner with drafting another expert opinion; paragraph 5 shall apply accordingly.
 An appeal against the additional expert opinion is not permitted.

-If the additional consultant declares him- or herself in favour of accepting the dissertation, the grade results from the arithmetic mean of the proposed grades of the additional consultant and the arithmetic mean of the proposed grades of the other consultants.
-If the additional consultant declares him- or herself against accepting the dissertation, the doctoral committee decides on acceptance or refusal of the thesis and determines the grade.
+If the additional examiner declares him- or herself in favour of accepting the dissertation and if no objection professionally substantiated by an expert opinion is raised by those authorised to inspection, the grade results from the arithmetic mean of the proposed grades of the additional examiner and the arithmetic mean of the proposed grades of the other examiners.
+If the additional examiner declares him- or herself against accepting the dissertation, the doctoral committee decides on acceptance or refusal of the thesis and determines the grade.